2KAbhishek/TopGear-CSS-L1/README.md

 ## Using TopGear-CSS-L1

-Use this for your reference, all code is placed under `Assignments` directory, once you have any `modern web browser` installed you can edit and run these locally.
+Use this for your reference, all code is placed under `Scenarios` directory, once you have any `modern web browser` installed you can edit and run these locally.

 ```bash
 cd Assignments/